-Development of Fitness: It can be seen that after around 25,000 generations the fitness values in NEAT reach -0.33 (better runs) and -0.38 (worse runs).
+Figure 3 shows the development of the best individual's fitness value and size.
+Results from 5 experiments each of EANT2 and NEAT are shown, plotted against the generation number, the determining factor for the complexity of the networks.
+It can be seen that after around 25,000 generations the fitness values in NEAT reach -0.33 (better runs) and -0.38 (worse runs).
 They do not improve significantly further until generation 100,000, at which point the experiments were stopped.
-In EANT, a significant increase in fitness can be seen up to generation 15 (and further, as different experiments show).
-After 5 generations the average best individual has a fitness of -0.25, which increases to -0.23 at generation 15.
+In EANT2, a significant increase in fitness value can be seen up to generation 15 (and further, as different experiments show).
+After 5 generations the average best individual has a fitness of -0.27, which increases to -0.23 at generation 15.